ashkan-ebadi/ashkan-ebadi.github.io/_pages/about.md

 Recent News
 ------
+* __May 2021__ - We have two papers at ICLR 2021 - Machine Learning for Preventing and Combating Pandemics workshop!
+* __April 2021__ - [COVIDx-US](https://github.com/nrc-cnrc/COVID-US/) v1.3 is released.
+More data sources and metadata are now available.
+The dataset comprises 173 ultrasound videos and 16,822 processed ultrasound images.
 * __March 2021__ - Released the first version of [COVIDx-US](https://github.com/nrc-cnrc/COVID-US/) dataset, i.e. an open-access benchmark ultrasound imaging dataset for COVID-19 detection.
 * __March 2021__ - Delivered a guest lecture on _AI in Healthcare_ at École de technologie supérieure (ÉTS) - Invited by [Prof. Abdolouahed Gherbi](https://www.etsmtl.ca/en/research/professors/agherbi).
 * __February 2021__ - Invited to serve in the programm committe of the 2nd International Conference on Data Mining and Software Engineering (DMSE 2021).